Vicomtech/ClinIDMap/README.md

 # update Elasticsearch indexes
 # --headers list of headers in your table
 # --path path to the table
-# --index_name the name of the index in Elasticsearch which will be used for extracting codes
+# --index_name the name of the index in Elasticsearch which will be used for extracting codes.
+Hardcoded index names are given in the config.py file but you can provide your own names
 # --separator it is tabulator '\t' or |
 python elastic_index_db.py --headers item itemLabel itemDescription code --path database/cui2wiki.tsv --index_name cui2wiki --separator '\t'
 ```